github/docs/content/site-policy/github-terms/github-terms-for-additional-products-and-features.md

 GitHub Pages may not be used in violation of the Agreement, the GitHub [Acceptable Use Policies](/site-policy/acceptable-use-policies/github-acceptable-use-policies), or the GitHub Pages service limitations set forth in the [Pages documentation](/pages/getting-started-with-github-pages/about-github-pages#guidelines-for-using-github-pages).

 If you have questions about whether your use or intended use falls into these categories, please contact [GitHub Support](https://support.github.com/contact?tags=docs-policy).
 GitHub reserves the right at all times to reclaim any GitHub subdomain without liability.

+_Educational Exercises_

+Using GitHub Pages to create a copy of an existing website as a learning exercise is not prohibited.
+However, you must write the code yourself, the site must not collect any user data, and you must include a prominent disclaimer on the site indicating that the project is not associated with the original and was only created for educational purposes.

 ## Previews